COS301-SE-2021/Give-a-Lot/README.md

 <div style="margin-left: 4%">

-The team Peak Performers had the following mentor from <a href="https://5dt.com/"> Fifth Dimension Technologies </a> and the <a href="https://www.up.ac.za/"> University of Pretoria</a>:
+The team Kids next Door had the following mentor from Deep Sink </a> and the <a href="https://www.up.ac.za/"> University of Pretoria</a>:

 Industry Mentor:
 * Madimetja Shika:  madi@deepsinkpartners.com